 Unfortunately for Elaine, Lancelot’s heart belonged to somebody else (Queen Guinevere) and he couldn’t return Elaine’s love for him.
 Even so, Elaine painstakingly nursed Lancelot back from the brink of death, and in her attempt to consummate her love, offered to be Lancelot’s lover when he refused to make her his wife.

 Lancelot – noble and gallant in nature – refused to exploit Elaine’s virtue by using her for sex without being in love with her in return.
-Instead, he offered her lands and wealth to support any marriage she later chooses to make.
+Instead, he offered her lands and wealth to support any marriage she would later choose to make.

 Lancelot refused to exploit Elaine’s virtue by using her for sex without being in love with her in return.

-Elaine rejected his offer as she declares that he was the noblest of knights, and she knows he is the only man in the world she can ever love.
+Elaine rejected his offer as she declares that he was the noblest of knights, and she knows he is the only man in the world she could ever love.
 In the end, she ultimately died of heartbreak.
-Still, she doesn’t blame nor stops loving Lancelot when she learns that he doesn’t love her.
+Still, she doesn’t blame or stop loving Lancelot when she learns that he doesn’t love her.

-The story of Elaine – Fair Maid of Astolat, teaches us about the grandeur we once held for unyielding love.
-Her story, along with many other great stories of unrequited, yet unyielding love characterized the splendor of art from the Romantic Era.
+The story of Elaine, Fair Maid of Astolat, teaches us about the grandeur we once held for unyielding love.
+Her story, along with many other great stories of unrequited, yet unyielding love characterized the splendor of art from the Age of Courtly Love.

-Women were the paragons of virtue and proudly revered their heroes, as Elaine did for Lancelot.
-In turn, men aspired to be as great, noble, and virtuous to be worthy of the woman’s virtue.
+In that age, women were the paragons of virtue and proudly revered their heroes, as Elaine did for Lancelot.
+In turn, men aspired to be great, noble, and virtuous to be worthy of the woman’s virtue.

-Women were the paragons of virtue...
-In turn, men aspired to be as great... to be worthy of the woman’s virtue.
+Women were the paragons of virtue, and men aspired to be worthy of the woman’s virtue.

 The truth is, many of those who are pained by the knowledge of their smallness begrudge the few grand heroes their great size.
 Their cynical approach to the idea of grand romances – whereby they downgrade the importance of love – is a modern-day trend.

-Prior to the 60s counter-culture, society used to view and understand the sublimity of love differently from today’s contemporaries, because love and romance were celebrated, unabashedly and unapologetically, even when it’s unrequited.
+Prior to the '60s counter-culture, society used to view and understand the sublimity of love differently from today’s contemporaries, because love and romance were celebrated, unabashedly and unapologetically, even when unrequited.